OneSn1pe/homegameherolocal/DESIGN_DOCUMENT.md

 - Purple chips: 50% of buy-in ($50 each with $100 buy-in)
 - Starting: 10 red, 10 green, 2 black = 100% of buy-in

+*Tournament* (Fixed values - recommended $3000 buy-in):
+- White chips: $10 each
+- Blue chips: $25 each
+- Red chips: $50 each
+- Green chips: $100 each
+- Black chips: $500 each
+- Starting: 10 white, 10 blue, 10 red, 5 green = $1350 worth
+- Buy-in is fully editable - adjust to match your tournament stakes

 **Custom Configuration**:
 - Add up to 6 different chip colors
 - Set each chip value as a percentage of buy-in